tag-nav/wolf_vision/wolf_scripts/ReadMe.md

     - t: Type.
 Any of the following [ capture | constraint | feature | landmark | processor | sensor ]"
     - n: Name
     - b: Base class (inherited from this class)

+  *__[WARNING]__: If you are using external libraries, you will have to manually modify some files.
+Please check the yellow [WARN] messages shown after executing the script.